Medicare coverage5 Important points about Medicare Part A and B coverage gaps

 The benefits and costs associated with the different Medicare options can vary greatly.
 Asking yourself these 10 questions may help you determine which option is likely to work best for you.

 Original Medicare refers to Medicare Parts A and B. Part A covers the cost of hospital-related care, including inpatient services, lab tests and surgery.
-Part B is the medical insurance component of Medicare, which covers doctor visits, outpatient care, and certain preventive services.
-Both Part A and Part B are administered by the federal government.1,2
+Part B is the medical insurance component of Medicare, which covers doctor visits, outpatient care and certain preventive services.
+Both Part A and Part B are administered by the federal government.

 2. Will I pay a premium for Part A or Part B?

 Part B coverage requires a monthly premium, which is deducted from your Social Security or RRB benefits if you're receiving them.
-For 2017, the standard premium for Part B coverage is $134, but your premium may be higher based on your tax filing status and modified adjusted gross income.4
+For 2019, the standard premium for Part B coverage is $135.50, but your premium may be higher based on your tax filing status and modified adjusted gross income.

 3. Are there any other costs for Original Medicare?

-In addition to premiums, you're also responsible for paying a deductible and coinsurance with Original Medicare.
-The deductible for inpatient hospital stays is $1,316 for 2017, while the annual deductible for Part B is $183.
-Coinsurance is typically 20% of the Medicare-approved amount for most services.5
+In addition to premiums, you’re also responsible for paying a deductible and coinsurance with Original Medicare.
+The 2019 deductible for inpatient hospital stays is $1,364 per benefit period.
+The annual deductible for Part B is $185.
+Coinsurance is typically 20% of the Medicare-approved amount for most services.

 4. What is a Medicare Advantage plan?